If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - 2 hive blockers – used to block the entrance to the beehive to keep off invaders such as wasps.

-- Inspection tray – collects any unwanted material or insects that drops out of the beehive.
+- Inspection tray – collects any unwanted material or insects that drop out of the beehive.

 - Guide – a free guide for the beekeeper, fully packed with useful information to help you when raising your bees.